Doug E. Fresh: Early life

 Doug E. Fresh was born in Barbados with other family roots in Trinidad and Tobago as well.
-Fresh's grandfather came to Harlem who raised him alongside his mother.
-Fresh went to a school with a music program, where he played drums, percussion and the trumpet.
-The school then cut the budget of the music department and Fresh had to return the trumpet back.
+Fresh's grandfather, who came to Harlem, raised him alongside his father.
+Fresh went to school with a music program, where he played the drums, percussion and the trumpet.
+The school then cut the music department's budget and Fresh had to return the trumpet.

 Fresh became acquainted with rapping from his brother bringing tapes of Grandmaster Flash and the Furious Five and DJ Hollywood into the house.
 Locally on the neighbourhood block there was a group called D & D Express with one of the members known as Teddy D, Teddy's nephews were making hip hop in the basement of a store playing on a turntable and experimenting with the echo chamber.
 It was there that Fresh would join in on the mic and start to rap.
 While in school he would write rhymes for poetry, as he was a big of fan of Langston Hughes, where he also won the local Langston Hughes award.
 During this time several local groups popped up including Ray Von and Johnny Wa, Harlem World, Celebrity Club, and Randy’s Place, the groups would throw parties in cafeterias of surrounding elementary and high schools in which Fresh would attend the parties.

 In Fresh's personal crew he had Damon and James who were cousins, as a group they were big fans of The Cold Crush Brothers so they named themselves the Cold Cash Crew.
 At this time Fresh went by several names including Dougie Doug, Dougie D, Law-D, Dougie Doug the Prince of Love, and Christian D and the Criss Cross Crew.
 The name Doug E. Fresh came from someone at school doing an art piece of his name on the wall and he told them to list him as Dougie’s Fresh but the person incorrectly spelled it out as "Doug E. Fresh" instead.
 With his new name he would go to other schools and rap battle.

-As for beatboxing, walking home after school every day Fresh would pass by the mom and pop record shop owned by Bobby Robinson where records would play outside of the store to passerby's.
+As for beatboxing, walking home after school every day Fresh would pass by the mom and pop record shop owned by Bobby Robinson where records would play outside of the store to passersby.
 He would hear records from artists like Grandmaster Flash, Spoonie Gee, Funky 4 + 1, and practice humming along to the bass-lines of the songs.
-He was further encouraged at the apartment of his friend DJ Barry Bee who was also a member of the Get Fresh Crew later on.
 One day outside listening to records, Fresh would try beatboxing in between records to which his friends reacted enthusiastically.
-Word of Fresh’s skills spread further at a party in a park in the Lincoln Projects in East Harlem, where he rapped and beatboxed live.
-Another event came soon after where Kurtis Blow, who produced for The Fat Boys, lacked turntables and needed instrumentals for then so he recruited Fresh to beatbox.
+Word of Fresh's skills spread further at a party in a park in the Lincoln Projects in East Harlem, where he rapped and beatboxed live.
+Another event came soon after where Kurtis Blow, who produced for The Fat Boys, lacked turntables and needed instrumentals to perform over so he recruited Fresh to beatbox.